 After seven years of photographing weddings in Seattle and the Pacific Northwest, I’ve had the chance to capture celebrations in nearly any setting you can think of.
 From intimate backyard elopements to epic ballroom celebrations, I’ve seen it all, and I’ve enjoyed every minute of it.

 Many of my couples come to me with a venue already booked for their wedding day, but I’m guessing some of you lovely people who explore my blog have not – so I wanted to take a bit of time to share what I’ve learned about Seattle area wedding venues, the importance of setting, and how your venue affects your wedding photography.
+Also, take a look at these chair covers that can make your event more elegant and attractive to the guests.

 I want to add a small disclaimer here that my perspective on wedding venues as a photographer is limited to what I experience on the wedding day and the feedback I hear while working with my clients.
 You’ll want to do your own research, and cover all your bases reading reviews, touring venues in person, asking questions about pricing, amenities, and other details with any of the venues I mention in this post.